Skip to main content

 Invoice No

-Invoice generated for the appointment or POS entry
+A system-generated identifier for the appointment or POS transaction.

 Item Code